County-Level Events & Activities

 County Barbecue winners compete against other 4-H’ers across the state.
 The winner of this competition goes on to participate in the Nationals in Kentucky.

-4-H Congress is open to 4-H participants ages 14 and up.
+is open to 4-H participants ages 14 and up.
 This five-day event is held on the University of Florida campus during July.
-Congress is divided into competitive and noncompetitive sessions.
+University is divided into competitive and noncompetitive sessions.
 The winners from District Events participate in the state competition.
-In additioin, each county sends its two voting delegates to state meetings.
+In addition, each county sends its two voting delegates to state meetings.
 Interviews for scholarships and national trips are also held.
 This event also has fun, educational tracks addressing the interests of Florida youth.

 National 4-H Conference